What they are, why they happen and how they go wrong....

 And many more!

-For such a simple concept workers compensation audits can sure cause a lot of trouble!
+For such a simple concept workers comp audits can sure cause a lot of trouble!
 Simple mistakes can turn into large premium issues and unknown or misapplied rules can ruin a business.

 Why Workers Compensation Audit Problems and Mistakes Happen: